LGN520/farreach-public/ycsb-implementation.md

 		- Continue evaluation on 4th/5th rounds
 		- Add a script for single rotation mode, and update benchmark.md
 		- Add a script for exp9 recovery time calculation
-			- TODO: Update benchmark.md to guide how to test recovery time based on existing recovery information without extra server rotations: use the script to resume recovery information (upstream backups and in-switch snapshot) to clients/servers -> perform exp9.sh with a parameter indicating only-recovery mode
+			- Update benchmark.md to guide how to test recovery time based on existing recovery information without extra server rotations: use the script to resume recovery information (upstream backups and in-switch snapshot) to clients/servers -> perform exp9.sh with a parameter indicating only-recovery mode
 		- Re-organize scripts from benchmark/scripts/ into NetBuffer/scripts/
 			- Add comments to scripts (e.g., reason for sleep, reason for cleanup_obselete_snapshottoken.sh, reason for using the last 5 over 6 run times of test_recovery_time.sh)
 			- Use username, private key, SWITCH/CLIENT/SERVER_ROOTPATH defined in global.sh for each exp.sh